apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/notation.md

 All system state declarations are immutable.

-The suffix "'" (single quote) is used as the convention to indicate the state of the system after a operation:
+The suffix "'" (single quote) is used as the convention to indicate the state of the system after an operation:

     L' = L + ['d','e']